aimee-mcneil-melville/ToDo-Full-Stack/packages/express-server/README.md

   - I'm going to read these secrets, so don't put anything too good in there
   </details>

-- [ ] Check your route in Thunderclient again, make a note of the mime-type
+- [ ] Check your route in Thunderclient again, make a note of the `Content-Type`

 ### 3. Respond based on the query